nguyensjsu/fa19-202-firebirds/README.md

 4. **Mayura Dhivya Nehruji**
 A. UI revamp  from the initial mockup.
+B: Blocker addressed: Opaque image
-B. Added Sound Effects for the game.
+C. Added Sound Effects for the game.
-C. Video of the sprint retrospective and stand up
+D. Videos of the sprint retrospective and stand up meeting
-D. helped with the health feature of the pilot
+E. Helped with the health feature of the pilot
-E. Testing.
+F. Testing.

 5. **Harshada Baswaraj Jivane**